Understanding Car Insurance Rate Lock Periods

 Special Consideration for High-Risk Situations

 Drivers with DUIs or major violations face different rate lock scenarios.
 In these cases, your rates may be locked at significantly higher levels for 3–5 years until the violations leave your record.
 However, shopping around even with high-risk status can still yield meaningful savings — insurer pricing for high-risk profiles varies more widely than for clean-record drivers.
-Use our guide to the best auto insurance companies to compare options side by side.
+Understand how car insurance premiums are calculated to see how violations factor into your rate, even within a locked term.

 Understanding Rate Guarantee Language in Policies